EAST WINCH TO NARBOROUGH & PENTNEY

 Dated 1892-1914

 From afar, one can spot the point where the now-defunct Bilney station would have been situated.
 The station operated for a mere two decades, beginning from October 27th, 1846, and ending on August 1st, 1866.
 Fortunately, the station building still stands and has been repurposed as a private dwelling.
-The adjacent thoroughfare visible in the distance is the A47, constructed in 1981, long after the railway and the station had ceased operations, spanning a gap of 135 years.
+The adjacent thoroughfare visible in the distance is the A47, constructed in 1981, long after the railway and the station had ceased operations, spanning a gap of 135 years from when this photo was taken.

 As we left Bilney, the Line led us towards Narborough and Pentney.
 We traversed mostly wooded areas, passing over farm tracks, then through what is now an industrial unit, and finally over a level crossing at Pentney Lane, where the Crossing Cottage still stands.